-The Psychology Department offers many opportunities for graduate students to develop their teaching skills.
+The Department of Psychology offers many opportunities for graduate students to develop their teaching skills.
 This is particularly important for experimental psychology students, many of whom will be seeking academic positions.
-The department has an excellent track record for training students in teaching, as evidenced by students teacher-course evaluations and teaching awards.
+The department has an excellent track record for training students in teaching, as evidenced by students’ teacher course evaluations and teaching awards.

 For many students, teaching experience begins as a teaching assistant.
 Linked to the student’s funding, this involves helping a faculty member with his or her course.
 This may include proctoring exams, grading, holding office hours, or running in-class activities.